Self-Supervised Learning for Recommender Systems: A Survey: Predictive Methods

 \subsection{Sample Prediction}

-Under this branch, self-training \cite{zoph2020rethinking} (a flavor of semi-supervised learning) is linked to SSL in the Sample Prediction branch.
-The SSR model is first pre-trained with the original data.
-Based on the pre-trained parameters, the model predicts the potential samples which are informative to the recommendation task.
-The acquired samples act as the augmented data and are then fed to the model to enhance the recommendation task or to recursively generate better samples.
-The difference between SSL-based sample prediction and the pure self-training is that in the setting of semi-supervised learning, a finite number of unlabeled samples are ready, while in the setting of SSL, the samples are dynamically generated.
+Self-training \cite{zoph2020rethinking}, a flavor of semi-supervised learning, is linked to SSL in the Sample Prediction branch.
+The SSR model is pre-trained on the original data, and potential informative samples for the recommendation task are predicted using the pre-trained parameters as augmented data.
+These samples are then used to enhance the recommendation task or recursively generate better samples.
+The difference between SSL-based sample prediction and pure self-training is that in semi-supervised learning, a finite number of unlabeled samples are available, while in SSL, samples are dynamically generated.

 Sequential recommendation models often perform poorly on short sequences due to limited user behaviors.
 To improve the model performance, \textbf{ASReP} \cite{liu2021augmenting} proposes to augment the short sequences with pseudo-prior items.
-Given sequences in a left-to-right chronological order, ASRep first pre-trains a Transformer-based encoder SASRec \cite{kang2018self} in a reverse manner (i.e., from right-to-left) so that the encoder is capable of predicting the pseudo-prior items.
-It then obtains an augmented sequence (e.g., $\tilde{S}=[\tilde{i}_{-1},\tilde{i}_{0},i_{1},i_{2},...,i_{k}]$) where the fabricated subsequence is appended to the beginning of the original sequence.
-After that, the encoder is fine-tuned on the augmented sequences in a left-to-right way to predict the next item $i_{k+1}$ in the original sequence.
+Given ordered sequences, ASRep first pre-trains a Transformer-based encoder SASRec \cite{kang2018self} in a reverse manner (i.e., from right-to-left) so that the encoder is capable of predicting the pseudo-prior items.
+An augmented sequence is obtained by appending the fabricated subsequence to the beginning of the original sequence.
+The encoder is then fine-tuned on the augmented sequences in a left-to-right manner to predict the next item in the original sequence.
 A follow-up work \textbf{BiCAT} \cite{jiang2021sequential} argues that the reverse augmentation may be inconsistent with the original correlation.
 It further proposes to simultaneously pre-train the encoder from both left-to-right and right-to-left directions.
 The bidirectional training can bridge the gap between the reverse augmentation and the forward recommendation.
 In the graph scenario, the samples can also be predicted based on node feature/semantic similarities.
 When there are multiple encoders built on different graphs, they can recursively predict samples for other encoders where the self-training is upgraded to co-training \cite{blum1998combining}.
 We will find this idea in \textbf{SEPT} \cite{yu2021kdd} and \textbf{COTREC} \cite{xia2021cotrec} which are introduced in Section \ref{sec:Hybrid}.